This post may contain affiliate links. Read my disclosure page here.

 This easy and comforting Instant Pot Ham and Potato Soup is so delicious and flavorful!
 I have made this soup several times this winter, and my family loves it!
 This ham and potato soup is perfect for chilly weather.

 If you have tried my Instant Pot Ham and White Bean Soup, you will love this soup as well.
 The competition is pretty stiff because both of these soups taste amazing!
-I used leftover ham from a bone-in ham.
-You can also use a ham bone, a meaty ham shank, or a ham hock with some extra meat.

 If you’re making a big bone-in ham for Christmas this year, don’t throw away the leftover ham bone once all the meat’s been cut off.
 You can add it to this ham and potato soup to add instant flavor!